Solid Waste Division - Convenience Center operations

 Q: Why did the county put the yellow railings in front of each household trash receptacle and each recycle box?

 A: The county is required to put the goal of safety over that of convenience.
 However, we are monitoring the operations at the new center and making adjustments.
-To maintain safety but adjust to the new center, we are looking at a couple of changes to operations.
-First, we are going to incorporate a “chute” onto the railing to make access to the openings easy until we can purchase open top containers with a removable top.
+We have incorporated “chutes” onto the railing to make access to the openings easy until we can purchase open top containers with a removable top.
 The removable top will allow us to cover the material when the container is not in use and during the night.
 We have waited on purchasing this year's replacement containers to adjust to the new facility.
 We hope to have the chutes installed as soon as possible and purchase the new containers over the next couple of months.
 We will be making equipment change during this budget year to accommodate these adjustments.

 Q: Why are the containers arranged like they are at the convenience center?